Qatar QSuite Review: Is Qatar Airways Business Class Worth It?

 The service was also fantastic from check-in to the lounge to the flight.
 It truly felt like a 5-star experience.
 So, yes, it lived up to the hype!

-| Feature | L&T Smart Rating | The Practical Takeaway |
+| Feature | Our Rating | The Practical Takeaway |

-| Booking Value | 10/10 | 40k AA miles is one of the best uses of points in 2026. |
+| Booking Value | 10/10 | 40k AA miles is one of the best uses of points. |

 | The Seat | 10/10 | 3E and 3F are the gold standard for couples. |

-| Lounge | 9/10 | Al Mourjan South for the buffet; Garden for the views. |
+| Lounge | 9/10 | Al Mourjan South for the buffet.
+Garden for the views. |

 | Sleep Quality | 9/10 | Double bed is amazing and spacious, but you still get some noise from traffic to the galley and bathrooms. |

-| Food & Drink | 9/10 | Dine on demand lobster and 20-year Port are a must. |
+| Food & Drink | 9/10 | Dine on demand lobster and 20-year Port were the highlight. |

 Read More of Our Airline Reviews